 Warren County, NJ

 Positive Birds (primarily crows): Previously, birds were reported to & collected by the Warren Co.
 Health Dept. 908-475-7960.
 Not all reported birds were suitable for testing.
-Birds suitable for testing are delivered by the Health Department to the NJ Public Health, Environmental and Agricultural Lab (PHEAL) for that virus testing.
+Birds suitable for testing were delivered by the Health Department to the NJ Public Health, Environmental and Agricultural Lab (PHEAL) for that virus testing.
 As of 2016, the NJ PHEAL is no longer testing birds for West Nile virus.

 Positive Mosquito Samples: Mosquitoes are trapped throughout Warren County and samples are grouped (pooled) by species with up to 75 mosquitoes per sample.
 Mosquito samples are tested for West Nile Virus, Eastern Equine Encephalitis, Jamestown Canyon Virus, LaCrosse Encephalitis, and other mosquito-borne viruses that may be circulating by PHEAL.

 Horse Cases: The NJ Department of Agriculture monitors the horse population in the state for West Nile Virus infections and follows the progress of those horses that have been made ill by the virus.
 Horse owners are encouraged to have their horses vaccinated to help protect them from West Nile Virus.